 Unbelievably (read: predictably), this is one of the things you get with Outfunnel.

-When you set up a MailChimp to Pipedrive sync, you can:
+When you set up a Mailchimp to Pipedrive automation, you can:

 - Have a Note created if people receive, open or click emails, or when they unsubscribe

-- Have a custom activity “Newsletter sent”, “Newsletter opened” or “Newsletter clicked” added when these the relevant things happen
+- Have a custom activity “Newsletter sent”, “Newsletter opened” or “Newsletter clicked” added when these things happen

-The default setting is syncing all MailChimp lists, but you can also send email activity from specific List(s) only.
+The default setting is syncing all Mailchimp audiences (or Lists, as they were known previously), but you can also send email activity from specific Audiences only.

 2. Save time and hassle: create your newsletter list only once